m-lamonaca/programming-notes/Bash/Bash Commands.md

-uniq [INPUT [OUTPUT]]  # report or omit repeated lines (from INPUT to OUTPUT) uniq [-c --count]  # prefix lines w/ number of occurrences uniq [-d --repeated]  # plrint only duplicare lines, one for each group uniq [-D]  # plrint only duplicare lines
+uniq [INPUT [OUTPUT]]  # report or omit repeated lines (from INPUT to OUTPUT) uniq [-c --count]  # prefix lines w/ number of occurrences uniq [-d --repeated]  # print only duplicare lines, one for each group uniq [-D]  # print only duplicare lines

 paste [FILE]  # merge lines of files paste [-d --delimiters=LIST]  # use delimiters from LIST